 Legit email marketing has a booming ROI where you can use drip marketing to nurture your website visitors.

-Providing a free product or service or anything beneficial to visitors, you can collect as much as emails you want.
+Providing a free product or service or anything beneficial to visitors, you can collect as many as emails you want.

 There are many tools, including MailChimp, SendInBlue, and MailerLite, to help you to get started for free.